 Arriving promptly makes sure that your child doesn't miss work, and that disruption to the teacher and other pupils is minimised.
-Persistent lateness can lead to a significant loss in learning time which is detrimental to their learning, particularly if they miss the introductory session of the lesson which dictates the tasks they will be required to engage in.
+Persistent lateness can lead to a significant loss in learning time which is detrimental to their learning, particularly if they miss the introductory session of the lesson which introduces the key learning for tasks they will be required to engage in.